 If there is too much water in the cooling system, the temperature gauge can act strangely.
 While some people mix water with the coolant, it’s important that too much doesn’t get into the system.

 Without enough coolant, the temperatures are going to increase.
-Because water can’t adequately carry the heat away from the engine as coolant does, you could see unusual fluctuations in the temperature.
+Because water can’t carry heat away from the engine as efficiently as coolant does, you could see unusual fluctuations in the temperature.

 If the engine starts to overheat, it’s best to replace the coolant.
 Follow the recommended mixture of antifreeze and water based on your car’s service requirements.